HieroglyphsEverywhere/Docs/UnicodeRepertoire/README.md

 # UnicodeRepertoire
-Various documents and sources relating to documenting and extending the repertoire of Ehyptian Hieroglyphs in Unicode.
+Various documents and sources relating to documenting and extending the repertoire of Egyptian Hieroglyphs in Unicode.